Read about the Best things to do in Muscat city tour or best places to visit in Muscat, Oman.

 List of Excellent Hotel stays in Muscat, Oman

-- Chedi Muscat
+Royal Opera House – Muscat

 You will find 16th-century Portuguese hilltop forts, cliffs, fjords, and whitewashed houses clustered between the rugged mountains, arches, and deep blue sea as the prominent features of this city.
 These stunning sights form a beautiful skyline in Muscat.
 Experience Oman while reading about what to do in Muscat.
 In this post, I will list the best things to do on Muscat City Tour or read about the most important places to visit in Muscat.